Dr Rebecca Christina Deed

 I am also keen to discuss any research topic within the realm of wine science with interested students.

 Teaching | Current

 I have been involved in the University of Auckland Wine Science teaching programme since 2014, lecturing in viticulture, wine microbiology and sensory evaluation.
-I am the Course Coordinator of WINESCI 201 Introduction to Wine Science and I teach components of WINESCI 201, WINESCI 701, WINESCI 702, WINESCI 703, WINESCI 704 and WINESCI 707.
+I am the Course Director of WINESCI 201 Introduction to Wine Science and I teach components of WINESCI 201, WINESCI 701, WINESCI 702, WINESCI 703, WINESCI 704 and WINESCI 707.

 Daisy Zhang - Summer Scholarship, Biological Sciences - Wine chemical features linked to minerality in white wines and the contribution of yeast.

 Mathilde Saint-Picq - Intern - Release of grape-derived precursors by wild microflora.

 Jen Muhl - BSc (Hons) Chemistry - Contribution of glut-3SH-al and glut-3SH-SO3 for the production of impact odorant 3-sulfanylhexan-1-ol (3SH) in white wines.
 Co-supervised by Dr Lisa Pilkington.